 For 2022-23, 25 of the 32 councils charged the standard council tax rate for second homes offering no discount, while six councils retained a 10% discount and one had a variable policy.
 All the councils with the highest proportion of second homes have removed the discount, while Orkney Islands Council has a variable policy.

 Councils must use the income received from reducing the discount anywhere between 50% and 10% for affordable housing purposes.
 Any additional income received through reducing the discount on second homes below the 10% limit is not ring-fenced.
 In 2020-21, councils received around £21m council tax income from reducing discounts on second homes.

 In England, there are also plans to allow councils to charge a council tax premium of up to 100% on second homes.
-The implementation of such a policy in Scotland would need legislative change.

 If a second home is available as a holiday let for 140 days or more the owner may have to pay non-domestic rates instead of council tax.
 Some second homeowners letting their homes may have been able to claim small business rates relief, potentially meaning they paid no tax, even though the property was not actually let out.
 The Scottish Government has closed this loophole.
-From April 2022, holiday accommodation must also be let for at least 70 days in the financial year.
+From April 2022, to pay non-domestic rates, holiday accommodation must also be let for at least 70 days in the financial year.

 Similar changes have been made in Wales and will be made in England (from April 2023).
 In Wales, these thresholds will be extended further from April 2023.
 To be liable for non-domestic rates, holiday lets will need to be available to let for at least 252 days, and actually let for at least 182 days, in any 12-month period.

 Buyers of additional residential properties must pay an Additional Dwelling Supplement (ADS), an extra amount on the total purchase price.

 Not everyone paying the ADS will use the property as a second home, for example, some people may buy an additional property with the sole purpose of renting it out to a tenant on a long-term basis.